 -

-Perceived firmness (test): medium-soft, “sink-in” lounge
+Perceived firmness (test): medium-soft, sink-in lounge feel

 -